TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/HPC-101-WorkingWithSigma2.md

 | $PROJECTS |	Shared disk space for research projects	| YES |	On demand	Project period |
 | $LOCALSCRATCH |	Local to compute node	| NO | Varies (4.5 – 16 T)	| Until a job is completed |

->[<div class="callout callout-warning">
+[<div class="callout callout-warning">
   <div class="callout-title">🚨 Warning</div>
-  This will overwrite existing files.
+   Although all users have access to the $HOME, please DO NOT USE THE $HOME FOR STORAGE any FILES (e.g. fastq, sam, databases).
+The $HOME directory is intended to allocate small software executables and configuration files.
 </div>]
-> Although all users have access to the $HOME, please DO NOT USE THE $HOME FOR STORAGE any FILES (e.g. fastq, sam, databases).
-The $HOME directory is intended to allocate small software executables and configuration files.

 ### Where can I storage large files?